App Volumes architecture

 - App Volumes Agent calls the App Volumes Manager to validate if an App Volumes Application Assignment and/or Writable Volume is entitled to the target.

 - App Volumes Manager confirms an entitlement is present.
-Then, the App Volumes Manager instructs the vCenter to have the vSphere currently with the target virtual machine and to attach the App Volumes Package and/or Writable Volume VMDK disk onto the virtual machine from the storage.
+Then, the App Volumes Manager instructs vCenter to use the ESXi host currently associated with the target virtual machine and to attach the App Volumes Package and/or the Writable Volume VMDK disk from storage.

 Now that we understand the App Volumes Manager and the App Volumes Agent communication and the two delivery types that can be configured to deliver application packages to target endpoints, we have explored the infrastructure components.